-A complement to our 1993 U.S. Vintage Telecaster, also made famous by Graham Coxon, this is a mint condition signature model from the first run out of the Fender Ensenada factory in 2011.
-It's modelled on Coxon's '68 Tele, that, in his own words, "some lunatic had butchered and put some PAF pickup in where the neck pickup is.
+A complement to the 1993 U.S. Vintage Telecaster, also made famous by Graham Coxon, this is a mint condition signature model from the first run out of the Fender Ensenada factory in 2011.
+It's modelled on Coxon's '68 Tele, that, in his own words, "some lunatic had butchered and put some PAF pickup in where the neck pickup is".
 Lunatic or not, "that's the one I've been playing pretty much all the time… it's kind of a Frankenstein, but it's my favourite guitar to hit."
 Frankenstein in a positive way.
 Great range of tones with the warmer and darker humbucker contrasting the bright and bubbly single coil, and a lovely rosewood fretboard which, heretical as it may be, gives you more to dig into than the now more frequent varnished maple fretboard.
-High quality build and nice low set-up for a perfect stepping-stone into the sound of a fantastic guitar god.
+OK, I admit it, I'm always going to take a rosewood board over maple.
+And this one's just glorious.
+High quality build and a nice low set-up - and loved by evryone that hires it!

 See & Hear It In Action